madickinson/Resume/Resume.md

 ###Professional Experience
 ####PLANNER |STATE OF OHIO | JULY 2015 - PRESENT
+- Successfully completed a painting project for 80+ drivers exam stations throughout the State within the first four months of starting work

 ####ZONING/ PROJECT ENGINEER | LEND LEASE | MARCH 2012 - JULY 2015
 - Completed the due diligence (planning and zoning research) and all requirements to obtain building and sign permits for more than forty Burger King restaurant projects in the North East United States, on time, as part of a nationwide remodeling effort.